-Look for a surgeon that has a team that does their reconstructions together regularly.
-There is a lot of work to be done, two plastic surgeons is better than one!
+Look for a surgeon who has a team that does their reconstructions together regularly.
+There is a lot of work to be done, so two plastic surgeons is better than one!

-Deciding if you should go for breast reconstruction surgery is big decision.
+Whether you should go for breast reconstruction surgery is a big decision.
 I know that finding the right surgeon for you can be an even harder decision.

-My advise for you is to find a doctor who is patient enough to listen to your concerns and work within your comfort zone.
+My advice for you is to find a doctor who is patient enough to listen to your concerns and work within your comfort zone.

 Some doctors may try to persuade you to choose a technique that they are more comfortable with, listen to them, but know that in the end the decision is yours.

-Don’t be afraid to share your fears, your needs and what you want to achieve from the procedure.
-A good plastic surgeon will never guarantee a perfect result but give you a realistic treatment plan for the best outcome.
+Do not be afraid to share your fears, your needs and what you want to achieve from the procedure.
+A good plastic surgeon will never guarantee a perfect result but give you a realistic treatment plan for the best possible outcome.

 I hope you’ve found this article helpful.
-If you need more information, feel free to contact me, I’d be more than happy to help out in any way I can.
+If you need more information, feel free to get in touch and I will be more than happy to help out in any way I can.

 Dr Christopher Chui is a fully trained, certified and accredited plastic surgeon and is a registered medical practitioner in Singapore and Australia.
 His special interest and passion is in autologous breast reconstruction, rhinoplasty, facial cosmetic surgery and cosmetic breast and body contouring.
 His personal philosophy towards breast reconstruction is to use patient’s own tissues as much as possible to give his patients the most natural feeling and looking breast possible.
 He is is committed to giving his best to his patients.